Guy-Shaw/cf/README.md

   --show=code
 ```
 strips comments, inner-string, and inner-char
-but leaves the single quote marks and double-quote marks
+but leaves the single quote marks and double-quote marks intact.